-Ruler measurements and reading a ruler may not be like what you remember from elementary or high school, because I'm pretty sure we all were taught what all the little marks on a ruler stood for, but there for a while?
-I couldn't remember one notch from another.
+Learning how to read a ruler may not be like what you remember from elementary or high school, because I'm pretty sure we all were taught what all the little marks on a ruler stood for, but there for a while...?

-How to understand ruler measurements and what all those marks on the ruler are all about is just a matter of going over the material again.
+How to understand reading a ruler and ruler measurements and what all those marks on the ruler are all about is just a matter of going over the material again.
 Once you realize that all the marks on the ruler means something different you will be measuring with the best of them!

 Then you can learn about paper sizes!
 Oh-The fun of it all!
 Ruler-Measurements are easy!